 It is part of our registration requirement that we make this information available to you and it should be read in conjunction with our patient handbook (found below).

 We have a systematic approach to internal regulation, which we call Clinical Governance.
-Andy Burt, Director of Adult Nursing is responsible for overseeing this, however, it concerns all staff at St Barnabas House.
+Cathy Stone, Clinical Director is responsible for overseeing this, however, it concerns all staff at St Barnabas House.

 We have a rolling programme of audits and service reviews covering all aspects of the care we provide for patients.

 This helps us ensure we maintain:

 • High quality care

 • A main focus on patients as a priority

 We know that there are an increasing number of families and friends who are caring for people at the end of their lives and that the topic is being talked about more.
 If you would like to learn more about this, please visit the site Dying Matters.